 useful, quick comparison of investment properties.

 Of course, cap rates don’t always increase.
 Sometimes, they go up during the hold period.
 Let’s say the 5% going-in cap rate increases to 6% at the time of sale.
 This could be because interest rates rose, a major employer left, significant new competition came online—the possibilities are endless.
-In any event, investors now demand a 6% cap rate for apartment buildings of that same caliber (instead of the 5% cap rate at which the property was purchased).
+Now investors demand a 6% cap rate for apartment buildings of that same caliber.
+Instead of the 5% cap rate at which the property was purchased.

 Nothing else with the deal has changed.
 With $350,000 in NOI divided by a 6% cap rate, the property is now worth $5.83 million.
 While this represents a slight increase over the $5 million the property was purchased for, it may not represent much of an increase when loan costs, property improvements, and other expenses are factored in.

-Investors should consider and be prepared for all scenarios—cap rates remaining constant, going up, or going down between the purchase and exit.
+Investors should be prepared for all scenarios, including cap rates remaining constant, going up, or going down between the purchase and exit.
 We have been in a falling cap rate market for a long time, but it’s unlikely to last forever.

 Cap Rate Limitations

 While cap rates can be highly useful when doing an initial comparison of investment opportunities, the calculation is also limited.
 Some of the downsides to using cap rates are as follows:

 Most real estate investors purchase using some sort of leverage.
 Factoring in the cost of debt will dramatically impact a project’s overall returns, especially in the early years of ownership or in a high-interest rate environment.
 For example, any loan with an interest rate higher than 4.25% can create negative leverage in deals with a cap rate of 6% or less.
 This is because, after making mortgage payments, the cash-on-cash returns will effectively be lower than the 6% cap rate.